 At the end of 2022, we continued to grow the Group and acquired US based film production company Revealed Films in October 2022.
 Also, we closed the remaining four Acquisitions that were contingent to our IPO.
-Based on pro forma financials and including the five acquisitions and excluding Entrepreneur Resorts Ltd, combined revenues in the fiscal year ended December 31, 2022 were \$23.5 million, with \$12.9 million in gross profit, (\$32.2) million in operating loss from the continued business operations and (\$6.9) million in Adjusted EBITDA.
+Based on pro forma financials and including the five acquisitions, combined revenues in the fiscal year ended December 31, 2022 were \$28.1 million, with \$14.8 million in gross profit, (\$41.9) million in operating loss, (\$56.0) million in net loss before tax and (\$7.3) million in Adjusted EBITDA.

-The \$23.5 million in pro forma revenue was the combination of \$4.8 million in revenue from the Pre-IPO Group excluding Entrepreneur Resorts Ltd, and \$18.6 million in revenue from the Acquisitions.
+The \$28.1 million in pro forma revenue was the combination of \$9.5 million in revenue from the Pre-IPO Group, and \$18.6 million in revenue from the Acquisitions.